Chairman & Founding Trustee Walter W. Manley II

 Moreover, a Rotarian for 44 years (most recently 33 years in the Rotary Club of Tallahassee).
 Walter served as co-chairperson with Emily Waugh for 15 years of the Duke University Alumni Admissions Advisory committee of North Florida and was the sole founder of the Duke Club of North Florida.
 He served as archon of Sigma Alpha Epsilon Province Nu-Epsilon (Florida) and deputy archon of Province Epsilon (Florida, Georgia, and Alabama).
 He was the Florida Bar Pro Bono Award winner from his judicial circuit for his philanthropic service.
 Walter votes for 24 college football (including the Thorpe, Lombardi, Maxwell, O’Brien, Bednarik, and Tyler Rose Earl Campbell awards), basketball (men’s and women’s), and baseball awards, including All-America teams in each sport.
 He is a life member of the National Football Foundation and the Maxwell Football Club.
 Club.

-Walter has served as a dedicated Rotarian in several clubs for 44 years in numerous capacities (terms as director, chairman of 75th anniversary banquet, fundraising chairman for 4 years for the roast) and is a major donor and top-5 in the Tallahassee club in all-time giving to the Rotary Foundation, as well as, being the presenting sponsor for at least four roasts and among the top 2 all-time donors to the Rotary Roast, as well as fundraising chairman for the last 4 years for the Rotary Roast, during which time the 2 highest grossing events in history were held and participation among members in giving increased to an all time high.
+Walter has served as a dedicated Rotarian in several clubs for 44 years in numerous capacities (terms as director, chairman of 75th anniversary banquet, fundraising chairman for 4 years for the roast) and is a major donor and top-5 in the Tallahassee club in all-time giving to the Rotary Foundation, as well as, being the presenting sponsor for at least four roasts and among the top 2 all-time donors to the Rotary Roast, as well as fundraising chairman for the last 5 years for the Rotary Roast, during which time the 2 highest grossing events and three of the top four in history were held and participation among members in giving increased to an all time high.

 He holds FAA ratings as a pilot in power planes, sailplanes (gliders), and hot air balloons; in 1982, when he was awarded his power rating, he was one of only 100 pilots in the world to hold all 3 (power, sailplane, hot air balloon) FAA ratings.